-Ah, but doing those two things is harder than it looks!
+Ah, but doing those two things is harder than it looks.
 Monetizing a blog isn’t easy, but there are several proven ways to generate traffic and raise your blog’s readership, which covers Chow’s first step.
-To learn more from professional bloggers, read ProBlogger: Secrets for Blogging Your Way to a Six-Figure Income by Darren Rowse and Chris Garrett — or visit ProBlogger.
-And, here are five tips for finding blog readers will take you many steps farther down the road…
+Susan’s five tips for finding blog readers will take you many steps farther down the road…

 2. Contribute to other blogs or websites.
 Whenever you write a guest blog post or publish a new article, always try to include a link to your blog if you get a bio line, much like I’m doing now.
 I still sometimes get traffic from articles I wrote two or more years ago!
 In addition to article bylines, you could also include your blog’s URL as part of your profile on Twitter, Facebook, LinkedIn, and other social networking sites.

 3. Comment early and often.
 Commenting on other blogs in your niche is a great way to gain readers who are already blog-savvy and interested in your subject.
 But only if you have something to add to the conversation.
 I don’t mind when someone leaves a quick comment like “nice post!” or “I completely agree with you,” but it’s unlikely that other readers will be tempted to click through to their blog.
-To increase your blog readership, post an insightful, well thought out comment and it’s much more likely to spark the curiosity of the blog’s writer and other people who might read your blog.
+If you want people to read your blog, post an insightful, well thought out comment.
+It’s much more likely to spark the curiosity of the blog’s writer and other people who might read your blog.

 4. Think about offline promotions.
-The most obvious way to get more web traffic is through other blogs or websites, but it’s not the only way.
+The most obvious way to get people to read your blog posts is through other blogs or websites, but it’s not the only way.
 You could attend blogging and social media events (and always bring business cards!), design a t-shirt with your blog’s URL, or speak on a panel about blogging or some other topic related to your blog.
 I’ve done all of these, and I’ll bet you could come up with many more ideas for promoting your blog in person.
 It works, because people like to see the person behind the blog.

 5. Keep writing useful content.
-The single most effective way to increase your blog readership is to keep giving them what they want: content that gets them thinking, that informs, entertains, or otherwise draws them in.
+The single most effective way to get blog readers is to keep giving people what they want: content that gets them thinking, that informs, entertains, or otherwise draws them in.
 All the brilliant promotional strategies in the world won’t help if readers find your blog boring or if it hasn’t been updated for long stretches.
 If you’re stuck for ideas, you might take your cues from the comments section.
 Often readers ask a question that can spark a whole new post.
 Or look at what posts are getting the most traffic and/or comments and consider revisiting those topics.